 - Staffing Needs.
 It’s common for businesses to underestimate the number of employees or staff members they need.
 Writing it down can give you a more realistic vision of how many people you need to hire to run your business.

-- Marketing and Competitive Analysis.
+- eCommerce Marketing and Competitive Analysis.
 This component is research-heavy.
 Include an analysis of the competition and demographics in the location you’ve chosen.

 - Advertising Strategies.
 With the use of your marketing analysis, you can choose the ideal advertising and marketing strategies.